Non-abelian reciprocity laws and higher Brauer-Manin obstructions: Non-abelian reciprocity laws as obstruction maps

 \subsubsection{Brauer--Manin obstructions}

-We now look at Example \ref{exhtpy3} and analogous completions of \'etale homotopy types.
+We now look at Example \ref{exhtpy3} and analogous completions of \'etale homotopy types, giving rise to obstruction towers refining the non-abelian reciprocity laws by incorporating higher homotopical information.
 A common feature is that the first obstruction map in the tower is just the Brauer--Manin obstruction, or related (pro-)\'etale refinements in the case of relative completion.
+Because the higher obstructions induce non-abelian reciprocity laws, they will be non-trivial in any case where the higher reciprocity maps of \cite{narec1} are non-zero on the relevant Brauer--Manin set.